-NOTE: For detailed information on the handling of cryogenic liquids, refer to the Compressed Gas Association publication: P-12 "Safe Handling of Cryogenic Liquids" available from the Compressed Gas Association, Inc. 1235 Jefferson Davis Highway, Arlington, VA 22202.

-Pressure Hazard - The containers covered by this literature may contain pressures up to 350 psig (24 bar/2413 kPa) for the XL-45HP/50HP/55HP and pressures up to 500 psig (34 bar/3447 kPa) for the XL-50VHP.
+For detailed information on the handling of cryogenic liquids, refer to the Compressed gas Association publication: P-12 "Safe Handling of Cryogenic Liquids" available from the Compressed Gas Association, Inc., 1235 Jefferson Davis Highway, Arlington, VA 22202 Pressure Hazard - The containers covered by this literature may contain pressures up to 350 psig (24 bar/2412 kPa).
 Sudden release of this pressure may cause personal injury by issuing cold gas or liquid, or by expelling parts during servicing.
-Do not attempt any repairs on these containers until all pressure is released, and the contents have been allowed to vaporize to ensure no pressure build-up can occur.
+Do not attempt any repairs on these containers until all pressure is released, and the contents have been allowed to vaporize to ensure no pressure buildup can occur.